Leafwing-Studios/fop-rules/docs/character-options/classes/conduit.md

 **Build Fundamentals:** Whether they are shooting arrows of light at the enemy or wielding a flaming sword, Conduits make excellent strikers, with the option to focus more heavily on control if they so choose:

-- Striker: Opt into the risky double-edged spells like roar of fire to maximize your output, then select armor affixes like _immunity_ to mitigate their downsides.
+- Striker: Opt into the risky double-edged charges like roar of fire to maximize your output, then select armor affixes like _immunity_ to mitigate their downsides.
 - Controller: Double down on your ailments, selecting affixes like _imbued strikes_ and _merciless_ to apply more of them and then amplify their effects with exotic affixes like _absolute zero_.

 <div class="side-panel">